nsrau/azure-docs.it-it/articles/cost-management/cost-mgt-faq.md

 Di seguito sono elencati gli scenari più comuni in cui gli account utente diventano *initiallySuspended*.

-> Admin1 potrebbe essere un utente di Microsoft Cloud Solution Provider o contratto Enterprise Agreement.
-L'organizzazione è pronta per iniziare a usare Cloudyn.
+> Admin1 might be a Microsoft Cloud Solution Provider or Enterprise Agreement user.
+Their organization is ready to start using Cloudyn.
 Esegue la registrazione tramite il portale di Azure e accede al portale di Cloudyn.
-Come persona che registra il servizio di Cloudyn e accede al portale di Cloudyn, Admin1 diventa il *amministratore principale*.
+As the person who registers the Cloudyn service and signs into the Cloudyn portal, Admin1 becomes the *primary administrator*.
 Admin1 non crea account utente.
-Tramite il portale di Cloudyn, tuttavia, essi creare gli account di Azure e configurare una gerarchia di entità.
-Admin1 informa Admin2, un amministratore del tenant, che devono registrarsi a Cloudyn e accedere al portale di Cloudyn.
+However, using the Cloudyn portal, they do create Azure accounts and set up an entity hierarchy.
+Admin1 informs Admin2, a tenant administrator, that they need to register with Cloudyn and sign in to the Cloudyn portal.
 >
-> Admin2 esegue la registrazione tramite il portale di Azure, Tuttavia quando si tenta di accedere al portale di Cloudyn, ricevono un errore indicante che l'account viene **sospeso**.
+> Admin2 esegue la registrazione tramite il portale di Azure, However when they try to sign in to the Cloudyn portal, they get an error saying their account is **suspended**.
 All'amministratore principale, Admin1, viene notificata la sospensione dell'account.
 Admin1 deve attivare l'account di Admin2 e concedere l'*accesso dell'entità amministratore* per le entità appropriate, consente l'accesso per la gestione utenti e attiva l'account utente.

 Se si riceve un avviso che richiede di consentire l'accesso a un utente, è necessario attivarne l'account.